All of the Substrate tutorials and how-to guides require you to build and run a Substrate node in your development environment.

 ./target/release/node-template key inspect //Alice

-The command displays the following account information:
+The command displays the following account and address information:

 Secret Key URI `//Alice` is account: Network ID: substrate Secret seed: 0xe5be9a5092b81bca64be81d212e7f2f9eba183bb7a90954f7b76361f6edb5c0a Public key (hex): 0xd43593c715fdd31c61141abd04a99fd6822c8558854ccde39a5684e7a56da27d Account ID: 0xd43593c715fdd31c61141abd04a99fd6822c8558854ccde39a5684e7a56da27d Public key (SS58): 5GrwvaEF5zXb26Fz9rcQpDWS57CtERHpNehXCPcNoHGKutQY SS58 Address: 5GrwvaEF5zXb26Fz9rcQpDWS57CtERHpNehXCPcNoHGKutQY

 Bobare configured in a chain specification file.
 You'll learn more about node template files in Explore the code and more specifically about the chain specification file in Chain specification.
 For now, it's enough to be aware that development accounts exist to enable testing of simple transactions like balance transfers.

 Start the node in development mode by running the following command: